OKullmann/Project/README.md

 c This file has been propagated c Solution: 1

-The solution line will show each solution that had been found while propagating the file
+The solution line will show each solution that had been found while propagating the file.

-This code is still a work in progress, and is being updated as much as possible for submission in June
+This code is still a work in progress, and is being updated as much as possible for submission in June.